wso2/docs-choreo-dev/en/pe-docs/docs/infrastructure/credentials/use-your-own-container-registry.md

       - The tokens are bound to a specific component.
       - It is recommended to reference the token from a secure location available to your CI pipeline.
 For example, use a GitHub secret if you are using GitHub Actions.

-5. To trigger an automatic deployment to your development environment, you can initiate an HTTP POST request to the Choreo webhook endpoint with the updated image details.
+5. To trigger an automatic deployment to your development environment, you can initiate an HTTP POST request to the {{ product_name }} webhook endpoint with the updated image details.
 Alternatively, you can use the provided Webhook snippets.
 This action will seamlessly deploy the image to the development environment.